nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 package.
 This is to ensure that all other commands in the subjectcommand package can have the same method calls, and that execute() can be called on a SubjectCommand class, even if they are a subclass of the SubjectCommand class.

-#### topiccommand package
+#### 3.2.2 topiccommand package
 The `topiccommand` package holds all the necessary classes for executing methods at the subject level.
 The Class that will be created and executed depends on user input.
-A Class diagram of how the classes interact with each other in the classcommand package is shown below.
+A Class diagram of how the classes interact with each other in the topiccommand package is shown below.
 ![TopicCommandClassDiagram](https://user-images.githubusercontent.com/47527482/98230523-39c99600-1f96-11eb-9eb2-693f4ab039a1.png)

 The `topiccommand` package holds the following classes.